Streaming with NDI

 Bypass any setup wizards that appear on launch and use the instructions on the Streaming page to configure OBS for your stream

-This small yet mighty component lets you harness your NDI signal in OBS and stream it anywhere.
-Be sure to choose the download appropriate for your system (i.e. Windows or Mac - Intel = x86_64, Apple Silicon = arm64):
+This small yet mighty free component acts as the "glue" between NDI and OBS.
+Be sure to choose the download appropriate for your system architecture.

 Under Preferences -> Playback, choose NDI Output as your video device.